 Other Names: Splay Leg, Spraddle Leg

-Splay leg, also known as spraddle leg or splayed legs, is a common congenital and developmental abnormality in newly hatched chicks.
-It can occur in chicks who have been naturally or artificially incubated.
+Splay leg, also known as spraddle leg, is a common congenital or developmental condition seen in newly hatched chicks.
+It can occur in both naturally and artificially incubated birds.

 Clinical Signs